billfromannarbor/storypuzzles/README.md

 ## Puzzle Format

-Each puzzle is stored in a JSON file with the following structure:
+Each puzzle is stored in a JSON file with the following structure (note that all puzzle content is copyrighted):

 ```json
 {